Apply for the Master of Education and Learning (MEdLn) through the Dunedin campus in 2023Apply Now

-The research projects (EDUC 591 and EDUC 592) shall be marked by two examiners who will agree upon a mark.
+The research projects (EDUC 591 and EDUC 592) and portfolio (EDUC 590) shall be marked by two examiners who will agree upon a mark.
 In cases of significant discrepancy where agreement cannot be reached, a third examiner will be appointed.
 The reports of all examiners shall be made available to the external examiner to the College of Education, who will recommend a mark to the Dean of the College of Education.

 Level of Award of the Degree